friedrich-de/AnimecardsWebsite/docs/ankicards.md

 > Note that the screenshots on this page are using an outdated format.
 I recommend using either
 > [Lapis-modified](https://github.com/friedrich-de/lapis-modified) or [Lapis](https://github.com/donkuri/lapis) based on your preference.
-> Downloads are in the 'Releases' section.
+> You can find a direct download [here](https://ankiweb.net/shared/info/151553357) or in the 'Releases' section.

 ---